Chestnut45/theseus/ENGINE_INFO.md

 const auto& children = object1.GetChildren();
 ```

-To create a custom system that updates game objects or components, you can use the Scene::Each<T...> method along with structured bindings for very efficient iteration.
+To create a custom system that updates game objects or components, you can use the Scene::Each<T...> method along with structured bindings for very efficient iteration of views into the Scene's storage.
 The first variable bound to the structured binding will be the ID of the game object containing the components, and the subsequent variables will get references to the components themselves, in the same order that you pass the component types as template arguments.

 ```C++
 // Iterate all Sprite2D components